fetchai/ledger/README.md

 # Ledger

-Welcome to Fetch ledger repository.
+Welcome to Fetch.AI ledger repository.
 We are building the digital world for today, and the future.

 ## License

-Fetch Ledger is licensed under the Apache software license (see LICENSE file).
+Fetch.AI Ledger is licensed under the Apache software license (see LICENSE file).
 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either \express or implied.